Destiny 2 post-release content: Year 7: The Final Shape

-Year 8: The Edge of Fate and Renegades
+Year 8: "Year of Prophecy"

-On May 6, 2025, Bungie announced that Year 8 would have two mid-sized expansions, beginning with The Edge of Fate, on July 15, 2025, and then the Star Wars-inspired Renegades, on December 2, 2025.
+On May 6, 2025, Bungie announced that Year 8, referred to as the "Year of Prophecy", would have two mid-sized expansions, beginning with The Edge of Fate, on July 15, 2025, and then the Star Wars-inspired Renegades, on December 2, 2025.
 The Edge of Fate takes place on a mysterious planetoid called Kepler hidden within the Oort cloud at the edge of the Solar System, where it has been influenced by the Nine.
 The Guardian is invited by the Nine via their Emissary to visit Kepler for unknown reasons, and they explore the planetoid using the powers of dark matter.
-Not much is known about Renegades at this time, but the expansion is said to take place in a lawless frontier and will be inspired by Star Wars in collaboration with Lucasfilm.
-Beginning with The Edge of Fate, the game saw a major overhaul in its user interface, such as a new Portal section for activities, as well as introducing a tiered system and set bonuses for both weapons and gear.
-Together titled the Year of Prophecy, both The Edge of Fate and Renegades began Destiny 2s second saga, the "Fate" saga, which focuses on the Nine, a pantheon of celestial, dark matter beings that took up residence in the celestial bodies of the Solar System long before the Traveler's arrival.
-The Edge of Fate introduced a new raid, the Desert Perpetual, which took players to unknown space of the Nine, while Renegades will introduce a new dungeon.
+On Kepler, they learn that they must stop the collapse of a singularity which would destroy the entire system, while also learning of a prophecy of the Nine.
+Renegades takes place in the lawless frontier, comprising locations outside the Vanguard's jurisdiction on Mars, Venus, and Europa, and is inspired by Star Wars in collaboration with Lucasfilm.
+The Guardian works with the Drifter to stop Dredgen Bael from using a super weapon that would kill all lightbearers.
+Beginning with The Edge of Fate, the game saw a major overhaul in its user interface, such as a new Portal section for activities (which was reversed in the June 2026 update), as well as introducing a tiered system and set bonuses for both weapons and gear.
+Together titled the Year of Prophecy, both The Edge of Fate and Renegades were originally intended to begin Destiny 2s second saga, the "Fate" saga, focusing on the Nine, a pantheon of celestial, dark matter beings that took up residence in the celestial bodies of the Solar System long before the Traveler's arrival.
+The Edge of Fate introduced a new raid, the "Desert Perpetual", which took players to unknown space of the Nine, while Renegades introduced a new dungeon, "Equilibrium", set in the lawless frontier on Venus.